DaoCloud/DaoCloud-docs/docs/en/docs/amamba/quickstart/jenkins-integration.md

 ## Configure Nodes

-For preparation work related to physical machine nodes, please refer to [Using Jenkins agents](https://www.jenkins.io/doc/book/using/using-agents/).
+For preparation work related to physical machine nodes, refer to [Using Jenkins agents](https://www.jenkins.io/doc/book/using/using-agents/).

 ## Configure Jenkins